coral-framework/coral-qt/EVENT_HANDLING.md

 - MouseDoubleClick (onMouseDoubleClick)
 - Wheel (onWheel)

-At each event call the source Object that originated the event is also passed as first argument.
-The other arguments are event-specific as listed in the following example:
+At each event call, the source Object that originated the event is also passed as first argument.
+The other arguments are event-specific as shown as follow:

 Example:

 	-- basic events
-	mainWindow.onShow = function( source ) end -- (no event arguments)
+	mainWindow.onShow = function( source ) end -- (no event-specific arguments)
-	mainWindow.onHide = function( source ) end -- (no event arguments)
+	mainWindow.onHide = function( source ) end -- (no event-specific arguments)
-	mainWindow.onClose = function( source ) end -- (no event arguments)
+	mainWindow.onClose = function( source ) end -- (no event-specific arguments)
 	mainWindow.onResize = function( source, width, height, oldWidth, oldHeight ) end -- (new and old widget dimensions)

 	-- key events